free5gc/free5gc.github.io/docs/blog/network_slice.md

 ![](./slice-1.png)

 Take Figure 1 as an example.
 The first slice is designed for mobile devices such as smartphones.
-Such slice requires a huge diversity of VNFs and, virtual links with high speed and low latency to support the broadband service of smartphones.
+Such slice requires a huge diversity of VNFs, and virtual links with high speed and low latency to support the broadband service of smartphones.
 In 5G network, Those slices are referred to as eMBB(enhanced mobile boradband) slices.

 The second slice is designed for autonomous driving.
 In such scenario, extremely low latency and high reliability are paramount to ensure the vehicles' operability, smoothness and safety.
 To achieve low latency, some of the NFs should be deployed close to the access node,i.e. on edge cloud.
 To achieve high reliability, a NF should have multiple instances on available physical resources to make the slice more fault tolerant.
-Such slice is referred to as URLLC(Ultra-Reliable Low-Latency Communications) slice.
+Such slice is referred to as URLLC (Ultra-Reliable Low-Latency Communications) slice.

 The third slice is designed for massive IoT.
 IoT devices are expected to not move and send very small amount of data intermittently.
 Due to the nature of such devices, functions that handle mobiltiy and always-on connections are not needed.
-Such slices are referred to as mIoT(massive IoT) slices.
+Such slices are referred to as mIoT (massive IoT) slices.
 ## MANO Architecture
-In this article, we utilize MANO network function virtualization (NFV) architecture to deploy virtual network function(VNF).
-It plays the role of creating, deploying and, managing VNFs.
+In this article, we utilize MANO network function virtualization (NFV) architecture to deploy virtual network function (VNF).
+It plays the role of creating, deploying, and managing VNFs.
 MANO consists of three main functional components: NFV Orchestrator (NFVO), Virtualized Infrastructure Manager (VIM), and Virtual Network Function Manager (VNFM).

 ![](./slice-2.png)
 1. NFVO manages the underlying resource by coordinating VIM and VNFM.
 It handles tasks such as receiving requests, service instantiation, scaling, termination, and monitoring.